ANKA-KIT/imageclient/Readme.md

 ## Continuous Integration

-You can find the ImageClient build job on [in Jenkins](http://ankajenkins.fzk.de:8080/jenkins/job/imageclient/ "ImageClient build job in Jenkins").
+You can find the ImageClient build job on [Jenkins](http://ankajenkins.fzk.de:8080/jenkins/job/imageclient/ "ImageClient build job in Jenkins").